Monthly Business Review Brief

 Rules:

-- Separate observed data from interpretation.
+- Separate observed data from interpretation and from speculation.

 When to Use